charlottedinsdale/Rooms-at-The-Castle/README.md

 # Deployment

-Webiste was deployed regularly to Heroku for testing.
+The site was regularly deployed to Heroku in the development stages.
 The following steps were taken before initial deployment:
--
--
--
+- Django project and first app 'rooms' were set up
+- env.py created, and DATABASE_URL and SECRET_KEY were added and linked to settings.py in project
+- env.py added to gitignore to ensure secruity of DATABASE_URL and SECRET_KEY
+- gunicorn installed and added to requirements.txt by running "pip3 requirements freeze --local" after installment
+- Procfile created and "web: gunicorn the_castle.wsgi" added so Heroku knows how to run project
+- App created in Heroku and linked to GitHub repository
+- DATABASE_URL and SECRET_KEY added to CONFIG VARS in the app settings
+- Debug set to False before deployment

 The following steps were taken before each subsequent deployment:
--
--
--
+- Debug set to False
+- Any new packages installed added to requirements.txt
+- Any changes were commited to GitHub

 The final live site is deployed to Heroku and available for viewing here: https://the-castle-fe36c8bb2ab4.herokuapp.com/.